[This is part of the August 2021 update]

 I pondered the decision of most of my army brat hosts to stay cloistered in their little campus, as Jack and I said our goodbyes and parted company with this crew the next morning to continue our travels.
 I wondered whether, at least at this point in our lives, I was perhaps more of a seeker and a free agent than they were.
 I had been hot to go to Europe with Lane and Angie for reasons beyond just hanging out with the two of them and being able to return with the feather in my cap of the experienced traveler.

-Touring Munich with him during the day and smoking hash with him and the army brats in the evenings, Jack seemed like a nice enough person that I was fairly compatible and comfortable with.
-He did not say a lot, but when he did say things they were meaningful, and suggested the wisdom of someone older than me.
+As for Jack, touring Munich with him during the day and smoking hash with him and the army brats in the evening, he seemed like a nice enough person that I was fairly compatible and comfortable with.
+He didn’t say a lot, but when he did say things they were meaningful, and suggested the wisdom of someone older than me.
 He suggested that we travel together, at least for a while.
 His plan was to work his way down to Greece and maybe try to find a job there, but he said he would be happy to accompany me on my journeys in the short run, including returning to Munich in a week and on to Paris after that.
-Still feeling like a stranger in a strange land, a new travel comrade seemed to me a blessing, so we agreed to partner for now in our travels.
-We decided we’d hitchhike down through Switzerland for a week and then return to Munich so I could try again to hook up with Angelica and Helmet.
+Still feeling like a stranger in a strange land, a new travel comrade seemed to me good fortune, so we agreed to partner for now in our travels.
+We decided we’d hitchhike down through Switzerland for a week, and then return to Munich so I could try again to hook up with Angelica and Helmut.